candycode/candycode.github.com/site/portfolio/index.md

-I am now working on my own at a very slow pace to build a replacement for the program with a brand new rendering engine and trying to include some of the many feature requests(hundreds of pages of email messages) received from users, including scripting, plugins and the ability to directly interface with the computing infrastructure (both HPC and grid/cloud).
+I am now working on my own at a very slow pace to build a replacement for the program with a brand new rendering engine and trying to include some of the many feature requests(hundreds of pages of email messages) received from users, including scripting, plugins and the ability to directly interface with the computing infrastructure (both HPC and grid/cloud) from a web-based GUI.

 I am expecting to release a 1.0 version sometime in 2016 under an open-source license.